-The following discussion and analysis should be read in conjunction with the unaudited interim consolidated and combined financial statements and related notes thereto of the Centessa Predecessor Group ("Predecessor") and Centessa Pharmaceuticals, plc ("Successor"), included elsewhere herein and the audited financial statements and notes thereto for the year ended December 31, 2020 for the Predecessor and the audited financial statements of Centessa Pharmaceuticals Limited for the period from October 26, 2020 (inception) through December 31, 2020 and the related Management's Discussion and Analysis of Financial Condition and Results of Operation, all of which are contained in our IPO prospectus dated June 2, 2021 (the "Prospectus") filed with the Securities and Exchange Commission ("SEC").
+The following discussion and analysis should be read in conjunction with the unaudited interim consolidated financial statements and related notes thereto, included elsewhere herein and the audited consolidated and combined financial statements and notes thereto for the year ended December 31, 2022 and the related Management's Discussion and Analysis of Financial Condition and Results of Operation, all of which are contained in our Annual Report on Form 10-K (the "2022 Annual Report") filed with the SEC.
 In addition to historical financial information, some of the information contained in the following discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 All statements other than statements of historical facts, including statements regarding our future results of operations and financial position, business strategy, current and prospective products, product approvals, research and development costs, current and prospective collaborations, timing and likelihood of success, plans and objectives of management for future operations and future results of current and anticipated products, are forward-looking statements.
 These statements involve known and unknown risks, uncertainties, assumptions and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.